-To properly match the capacitor, the motor and specifications need to be checked.
+The motor and specifications need to be checked to properly match the capacitor.
 We always recommend connecting with an HVAC pro in case of a faulty AC capacitor.

 How long does an ac capacitor last

-Under ideal conditions, an AC capacitor should last upwards of 10-15 years.
+Under ideal conditions, an air conditioning system capacitor should last upwards of 10-15 years.
 However, how long an AC capacitor lasts on an AC is depends on the operating conditions of the HVAC system.
 It is rare that an HVAC system operates in ideal conditions.
 Below we will discuss the various reasons an AC capacitor will fail sooner.

 What causes an AC capacitor to fail